JessicaPersou/e-commerce/README.md

 # Portal Do Malte

-<p>It's a beer e-commerce.</p><br />
+<p>It's a beer e-commerce.</p>
-<p>I always wanted to create a project by myself, based on the content acquired in courses,</br></p>
+<p>I always wanted to create a project by myself, based on the content acquired in courses,</br>
-<p>as Portal do Malte I am putting Front-end and Back-end concepts into practice, in addition to the Database concept and good programming practices.</p>
+as Portal do Malte I am putting Front-end and Back-end concepts into practice, in addition to the Database concept and good programming practices.</p>

 ## Technologies Used